Sylvie Tellier: Miss France 2002

 Four years after winning Miss Vendée, Tellier opted to return to pageantry.
 Now residing in Lyon, Tellier competed in Miss Lyon 2001, where she won the title.
 As Miss Lyon, Tellier qualified directly for Miss France 2002.
 She later represented Lyon at the Miss France 2002 competition in Alsace, where she was crowned the winner.
 Following her win, she became the seventh woman representing the Rhône-Alpes region to win the title.

 As Miss France, Tellier became a nationwide representative of France.
 She later represented the country at Miss Universe 2002, where she was unplaced.
 Tellier completed her reign the following year, after crowning Corrine Coman of Guadeloupe as Miss France 2003.

 Miss France Committee national director

 Tellier joined the Miss France Committee in 2005, hired as the head of external relations.
 Two years later, after reorganization within Endemol France, Tellier was appointed national director of the Miss France Committee and head of the Miss Europe Organization, by Endemol France director Virginie Calmels.
 With her appointment, she succeeded Geneviève de Fontenay, who had served in the position for 20 years.
 In August 2022, it was announced that Tellier had resigned as national director of Miss France, and had been replaced by Cindy Fabre.
-She will remain with the organization in a ceremonial and advisory role until the conclusion of Miss France 2023.
+She remained with the organization in a ceremonial and advisory role until the conclusion of Miss France 2023.